Personal Trainer Salary

 Libby Remi provides advice to help you better understand and improve your salary as a personal trainer.

 While we know that the job market for personal trainers is hot, what does a job in personal training mean for your pocketbook?
 The U.S. Department of Labor's Bureau of Labor Statistics issued a report covering fitness trainers generally, including personal trainers and their salaries.
 How much you work is up to you.
-The average median hourly wage in 2010 for fitness trainers was $29.10/hour.
-However, the range is wide, and a personal trainer salary can be as low as below $15,000 a year or as high as over $100,000.
+The median hourly wage 2010 for fitness trainers was $29.10/hour.
+However, the range is vast, and a personal trainer's salary can be as low as below $15,000 a year or as high as over $100,000.
 Here are five tips to help you better understand and improve your salary as a personal trainer:

 Experience Pays